Admiral-Enigma/php-ipc-experiment/README.md

-two way IPC (inter-process communication) between php and c over a local unix socket.
-This can (in the future) be used to make a work around php's painfully slow exec() implementation by running shell commands directly from a C program
+Two way IPC (inter-process communication) between php and c over a local unix socket.
+This can (in the future) be used to make a work around php's painfully slow exec() implementation by running shell commands directly from a C program.